abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ```

-## Create a secret for X509 certificat
+## Create a Secret for the X.509 Certificate

-Create a secret named `http-router-certificat` with the `fullchain.pem` and `privkey.pem` file content
+Create a Kubernetes secret named `http-router-certificat` using the `fullchain.pem` and `privkey.pem` file contents.

 ```
 kubectl create secret tls http-router-certificat --cert=fullchain.pem --key=privkey.pem -n abcdesktop
 ```

-You secret is created
+The secret has been created.

 ```
 secret/http-router-certificat created